aliyx/tidb-operator/README.md

 tidb-k8s project back-end storage using the etcd cluster database,tidb root: /dbs/tidb

-- user的path: $root/users/{id}/{cell}, Id is the associated user name, cell is the name of the created tidb.
+- User path: $root/users/{id}/{cell}, Id is the associated user name, cell is the name of the created tidb.

-- metadata的path: $root/metadata, Metadata information, the first start will initialize some of the default data (see: metadata.go), currently only supports Put operation, does not support Post / Delet and other operations.
+- Metadata path: $root/metadata, Metadata information, the first start will initialize some of the default data (see: metadata.go), currently only supports Put operation, does not support Post / Delet and other operations.

-- tidb的path: $root/tidbs/{cell}, The path under the storage tidb specific instance of information.
+- Tidb path: $root/tidbs/{cell}, The path under the storage tidb specific instance of information.

-- event的path: $root/events/{cell}, Record tidb create / scale process.
+- Event path: $root/events/{cell}, Record tidb create / scale process.